tin-nguyen12/hello-world/test.md

 # Cash Register Manual
 The cash register software is a program that allows users to process transacation of various items such as groceries.
-Hello
+It includes several important featues such as: an in-built loyalty program where customers can earn points for spending, multiple payment options, printing of receipts (if requested), and an automatically generated summary report of the transacations processed.
+The software also includes a secure authorisation systems where only authorised users can access the software.